Skip to Main Navigation

 Overview

-In the face of escalating poverty and heightened food insecurity, many households have depleted traditional safety nets and are now resorting to dire measures.
+With crude exports blocked, the Yemeni Rial (YER) is likely to continue depreciating in the Aden market, adding upward pressure on consumer prices.
 Since the onset of the conflict, the steep rise in the prices of essential goods, particularly food items, has pushed food insecurity to the forefront of concerns in Yemen.
-Presently, over 17 million people face food insecurity, with 3.5 million experiencing severe malnutrition.
+Presently, over 17 million people in Yemen face food insecurity, with 3.5 million experiencing severe malnutrition.
 Simultaneously, approximately 18 million Yemenis lack access to safe drinking water and dependable sanitation facilities.
-Consequently, Yemen grapples with recurrent outbreaks of preventable diseases like cholera, diphtheria, measles, and dengue fever.
+Consequently, the country grapples with recurrent outbreaks of preventable diseases like cholera, diphtheria, measles, and dengue fever.
 A 2023 mobile phone survey highlighted that, with limited viable options to weather adverse shocks, households are resorting to detrimental coping mechanisms, such as withdrawing children from school (33 percent of the sample) or engaging in precarious, high-risk work (19 percent).

 Image